fiolj/sparta/doc/web/Section_howto.rst

 The :ref:`command-read-isurf` takes a binary file as an argument which contains a pixelated (2d) or voxelated (3d) representation of the surface (e.g. a porous heat shield material).
 It reads the file and assigns the pixel/voxel values to corner points of a region of the SPARTA grid.

-The :ref:`command-read-isurf` also takes the ID of a :ref:`command-fix-ablate` command as an argument.
+The :ref:`command-read-isurf` also takes the ID of a :ref:`command-fix-ablate` as an argument.
 This fix is invoked to perform a Marching Squares (2d) or Marching Cubes (3d) algorithm to convert the corner point values to a set of line segments (2d) or triangles (3d) each of which is wholly contained in a grid cell.
 It also stores the per grid cell corner point values.

 If the *Nevery* argument of the :ref:`command-fix-ablate` is 0, ablation is never performed, the implicit surfaces are static.
 If it is non-zero, an ablation operation is performed every *Nevery* steps.
 A per-grid cell value is used to decrement the corner point values in each grid cell.
 The values can be (1) from a compute such as :ref:`compute isurf/grid<command-compute-isurf-grid>` which tallies statistics about gas particle collisions with surfaces within each grid cell.
 Or :ref:`compute react/isurf/grid<command-compute-react-isurf-grid>` which tallies the number of surface reactions that take place.
 Or values can be (2) from a fix such as `fix ave/grid <command-fix-ave-grid>` which time averages these statistics over many timesteps.
 Or they can be (3) generated randomly, which is useful for debugging.